chargebee/distributed-gitflow/docs/distributed-gitflow.md

   - Any bugfixes post merging the changes (either from master or develop/{squad-name}) will be raised as a hotfix PR to this branch.

 * `develop/{squad-name}` - A develop branch for the squad.
-All the PRs from the developers will be against the branch.
+All the PRs from the developers will be against this branch.
 Respective EMs/Leads and QAs control what goes into this branch.
-QAs will be starting their testing from this branch to sign the corresponding feature/fix/change deployment-ready and they make a call to promote the corresponding change to staging/{squad-name}.
+QAs will be starting their testing from this branch to sign the corresponding feature/fix/change deployment-ready and they make a call to promote the  changes to the corresponding `staging/{squad-name}`.
 There will be a dedicated dev environment for each squad that always points to the HEAD version of this branch and the QA will be will testing on this.

 and a short-lived developer owned branch